MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMMigrationEntityDependency.md

 ```

 ## DESCRIPTION
-The **Get-CMMigrationEntityDependency** cmdlet gets a migration entity dependency in Microsoft System Center Configuration Manager.
+The **Get-CMMigrationEntityDependency** cmdlet gets a migration entity dependency in Configuration Manager.
 A migration entity dependency is an object upon which another object to be migrated is dependent.

 > [!NOTE]